-Discover the latest digital transformation initiatives being undertaken by Point Loma Nazarene University and its business and technology executives.
-Each quarter our research team identifies the applications that are being used by Point Loma Nazarene University from public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.
+Discover the latest software purchases and digital transformation initiatives being undertaken by Point Loma Nazarene University and its business and technology executives.
+Each quarter our research team identifies on-prem and cloud applications that are being used by the 1250 Point Loma Nazarene University employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-Since 2010, our global team of researchers has been studying Point Loma Nazarene University software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Point Loma Nazarene University propensity to invest in new Enterprise Applications such as Analytics and BI, Collaboration, Content Management, CRM, EPM, ERP, HCM, ITSM, PLM, PPM, Procurement, SPM, SCM or Treasury and Risk Management systems.
+We have been analyzing Point Loma Nazarene University revenues, which have grown to $15.0 millions in 2019, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Point Loma Nazarene University intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.

 About the Customer

 Point Loma Nazarene University (PLNU) is a Christian liberal arts college.
 Its main campus is located on the Point Loma oceanfront in San Diego, California, United States.
 It was founded in 1902 as a Bible college by the Church of the Nazarene.

 Point Loma Nazarene University, a liberal arts establishment of some 4,000 students which has completed a Workday HR and financials project and is in the throes of implementing the student related functionality.
 Collaboration among colleagues is commonplace since PLNU has a strong basis of institutionalized trust among staff.
 While trust among team members is a critically important factor, making collaborative decisions about technology is difficult.
 Different constituencies have different needs which invariably drive different agendas.
 That is true even where, as, in this example, the business case for replacing a 30-year-old system is self-evident.

 Workday HR and finance was the chosen solution.